-Millions of people visit the Uffizi each year to see the wonders of the Medici and Florentine art collection.
-You are already off to a great start by researching things.
+Millions of people visit the Uffizi each year to see the wonders of the Medici and Florentine art collections.
+You’re already off to a great start by researching things.
 Little things like purchasing Uffizi tickets or a guided tour in advance will make your trip much more enjoyable.
-We’ll explain how to visit the Uffizi and all your options!
+We’ll explain how to visit the Uffizi and all your options.

-CLOSED for holidays: January 1st, May 1st, December 25th
+Closed on Mondays and for holidays on January 1st, May 1st, December 25th

 If you consider that the Uffizi Gallery sees millions of visitors a year, it’s almost guaranteed that there will be a long queue at the entrance.
 Then again, if you visit during the low season, you might be lucky enough to just walk in.
-It’s unwise to expect this though, the situation is unlikely.
-Here are three ways to see the Uffizi Gallery without standing in line.
+It’s unwise to expect this though.

-How Long to Budget for Your Uffizi Gallery Visit
+How Long To Spend at the Uffizi Gallery Visit

 Short Answer: 2 to 3 hours